sarkadava/FLESH_Expressibility_vs_guessability/02_Guessability_evaluation/dataset/README.txt

+FLESH_Expressibility_vs_guessability\02_Guessability_evaluation\dataset

+Here we store all datasets produced by scripts in folder scripts

-all_data_raw: all data copied from sessions and put together
+- all_data_raw: all data copied from sessions and put together

-conceptlist_info: all concepts used in our experiments (expressibility ratings, productions, etc.) with additional information about semantic category, PoS, etc.
+- conceptlist_info: all concepts used in our experiments (expressibility ratings, productions, etc.) with additional information about semantic category, PoS, etc.

-problems: concepts/words for which we don't have cosine similarity yet (mostly two-word answers, but maybe some mis-spellings too)
+- problems: concepts/words for which we don't have cosine similarity yet (mostly two-word answers, but maybe some misspellings too)

-expressibility_dutch: expressibility data for Dutch experiment, modeled + raw average
+- expressibility_dutch: expressibility data for Dutch experiment, modeled + raw average

-expressibility_german: expressibility data for German experiment, modeled + raw average
+- expressibility_german: expressibility data for German experiment, modeled + raw average

-similarity_df_final: data with concepts, answers, expressibility, cosine similarity, and other info
+- similarity_df_final: data with concepts, answers, expressibility, cosine similarity, and other info

-df_similarity_only: data only with target, answer and cosine similarity (the numberbatch usually takes a lot of time to load, so to prevent running it all the time again, this is just all the data)
+- df_similarity_only: data only with target, answer and cosine similarity (the numberbatch usually takes a lot of time to load, so to prevent running it all the time again, this is just all the data)

+- similarity_nl_responses_GForms: responses on target-answer pairs where cosine similarity is not available, administered by Google Forms
 ----

-New additions
+Column legend in similarity_df_final:
 	- column pcnID, tracking participants (ignoring the two parts of a session), in form session_participant
 	- column for dyad
 	- column for correction, note that part 1 has value of correction 0